-- We want you to be as comfortable as possible after your oral surgery.
-Please read over all the instructions and follow them exactly so we can be sure we have done everything to keep you comfortable.
+We want you to be as comfortable as possible after your procedure.
+Please read over all of the instructions below and follow them exactly, so we can be sure we have done everything to keep you comfortable.

 - Ice application for the first 36 hours is extremely important.
 Please keep ice applications on the surgical areas for 20/20 – 20 minutes on and off.
 Continue this procedure for the first 36 hours.
 If you have swelling after 36 hours, you should then apply heat.

 - Avoid tobacco, alcoholic and carbonated beverages for 48 hours after surgery.
 You may eat whatever you can tolerate and is comfortable to chew.
-Dr. Fitzgerald suggests Carnation Instant Breakfast.
-It is highly nutritious, tastes good and is easy to swallow.
+Our doctors suggest Carnation Instant Breakfast.
+It is highly nutritious, tastes good, and is easy to swallow.
 Please DO NOT use a straw to drink your liquids.

 - You may have sutures (stitches).
 It is best to leave them alone.
 You will be called to set up an appointment to have them removed.
 Most sutures are removed 2 weeks after the surgery.
 If you have dissolving sutures they will come out on their own.